rohan-paul/Awesome-JavaScript-Interviews/React/refs-in-React.md

 This callback is called when the component mounts with a reference to the dom element as an argument.
 Importantly, when the component unmounts the callback is called again but this time with null as an argument.

-### Example-2 - I ma rendering three input fields and onFocus on a particular field that should render a different class
+### Example-2 - I am rendering three input fields and onFocus on a particular field that should render a different class

 [https://github.com/rohan-paul/React-snippets/tree/master/Using-refs-vs-keys-for-input-form](https://github.com/rohan-paul/React-snippets/tree/master/Using-refs-vs-keys-for-input-form)